MarcusTravis/Employee-Summary-CLI/README.md

 ## Description

-This is Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
+This is a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.

 ## Table of Contents